 As someone who suffers from extreme anxiety, and has suffered since a very young age (as far back as 12 years old), I use exercise daily as a big relief for my stress and anxiety, and this is something I’ve also promoted for years to all of my clients.
-I often state that exercise is by far the best prescription for most health and mental health issues and that more doctors should be jumping on board with this.
+It doesn’t “cure” my anxiety, but man, it sure helps!

 I was very happy to see that the findings from the study show that physical exercise is so effective at improving people’s symptoms that it could lessen patients’ time admitted to facilities and dependence on medications.

 “The general attitude of medicine is that you treat the primary problem first, and exercise was never considered to be a life or death treatment option.
 Now that we know it’s so effective, it can become as fundamental as pharmacological intervention,” explains David Tomasi, a lecturer at the University of Vermont, psychotherapist and inpatient psychiatry group therapist at the University of Vermont Medical Center and lead researcher of the study.

 If you want to read the full article, you can find it here.
 There’s a lot of great information and content supporting this claim and it makes me happy to see that medical science is really pushing physical fitness as a prescription instead of just “pushing pills”.